PeterReghenzani/Teleportation-Arrow/README.md

 There are two properties within `pack.mcmeta` that warrant definition:
 * 'pack_format: 5' describes the version of Minecraft that we are using, which for this example should be Minecraft 1.15.2.
-* 'description' merely provides a overveiw of what our code is intended for.
+* 'description' merely provides an overveiw of what our code is intended for.

 Moving forward, we need to understand *namespaces*.
 A namespace is a domain for a particular set of contents, which prevent things with the same name from interfering with each other.
 For example, if a mod adds a new type of furnace with the block ID *furnace*, Minecraft would find a conflict between the default furnace and our new one with the same name — and the game breaks.
-When we use different namespaces for the mod and the vanilla furnace, the blocks become *minecraft:furnace* and *mod:furnace*, which no longer conflict.
+When we use different namespaces for the mod and the vanilla furnace, the blocks become *minecraft:furnace* and *mod:furnace*, which no longer conflicts.

 Lastly, we need to setup two more folders before we move on to part 2.
  - In `data` we need to create a new folder called `minecraft`.
  - Then, also within `data` create a new folder called `tp_arrow`.
 Using our namespace formula as above.
-**Now we have setup our 'datapack' to begin inputting the particulars of our mod.**
+**Now we have set up our 'data pack' to begin inputting the particulars of our mod.**

 ## Part 2: Functions and Tags.
 We have created the framework for our Teleportation Arrow, now we need to fill out the body of the code to tell the